 17. The Academy of Natural Sciences of Drexel University

-Both a museum and a research and education institution, The Academy of Natural Sciences of Drexel University in Philadelphia is world-renowned and is the oldest natural science museum in the western hemisphere.
+Both a museum and a research and education institution, The Academy of Natural Sciences of Drexel University in Philadelphia is world-renowned.
+It is the oldest natural science museum in the western hemisphere.

 Founded in 1812, the institution has a long history of educational exhibits for the public as well as schools.
 Kids will love digging for fossils, running through the garden full of live butterflies, meeting animals, and hearing from actual scientists.

-The dinosaur fan in your family will love Dinosaur Hall where there is a fully constructed tyrannosaurus rex and can even climb inside a replica of its skull!
+The dinosaur fan in your family will love Dinosaur Hall, where there is an entirely constructed tyrannosaurus rex, and you can even climb inside a replica of its skull!
 With constantly rotating exhibits, whenever you plan to visit, there will be something interesting for kids and adults of all ages.

 18. National Constitution Center